-Lower School pupils tend to have EAL instead of one of their mainstream subjects, usually a classical or modern foreign language, so they have up to three hours a week of timetabled tuition.
-The main aim is to help these pupils to pass their GCSE in English Language in the Fifth Form.
-There are a small number of Sixth Formers who take the IELTS examination each year (International English Language Testing System).
-A score of 6.5 or 7.0 out of 9 allows pupils without a GCSE in English Language to enter a British university.
-Sixth form pupils have EAL lessons in their study periods.
+Lower School pupils tend to have EAL lessons instead of one of their mainstream subjects, usually a modern foreign language, so they can have up to three hours a week of timetabled tuition.
+The main aim is to help these pupils to pass their GCSE in English Language in the Fifth Form and ensure that their standard of spoken and written English allows them to access all parts of the curriculum during their time at the School.

+Pupils do not generally prepare for a particular EAL exam.
+However, there are a small number of Sixth Formers who take the IELTS examination each year (International English Language Testing System).
+A score of 6.5 or 7.0 out of 9.0 usually allows pupils without a GCSE in English Language to enter a British university, though these requirements are decided by universities and are not controlled by the School.

+Sixth Form pupils may have one-to-one EAL support sessions in their study periods.
 Much of the support is geared directly towards helping them with their Sixth Form subjects.